 Yes.
-The AIR CTI Central Tyre Inflation System enables the Driver to Inflate and Deflate the Tyres of the Vehicle to compensate for the load and the road.
-Different Tyre pressures are used when the vehicle is loaded or empty, as well as for the different compounds of the road in dry and wet conditions.
-We refer to manufacturers Tyre Pressure Tables to enable up to date information on these recommended Pressure levels.
+The AIR CTI Central Tire Inflation System enables the Driver to Inflate and Deflate the Tires of the Vehicle to compensate for the load and the road.
+Different Tire pressures are used when the vehicle is loaded or empty, as well as for the different compounds of the road in dry and wet conditions.
+We refer to manufacturers Tire Pressure Tables to enable up to date information on these recommended Pressure levels.

 Is AIR CTI proven?

-Isn't the Tyre Pressure Printed on the Tyre Correct?
+Isn't the Tire Pressure Printed on the Tire Correct?

-Yes.This Pressure is the correct pressure to use for Highway roads at the maximum load that the tyre was designed for
+Yes.This Pressure is the correct pressure to use for Highway roads at the maximum load that the tire was designed for

-AND NO! – Tyres are regularly used with less than their maximum load, and not always in Highway conditions, therefore the Tyre Pressure should be adjusted to reflect the conditions, such as the type of Road, whether the Truck is loaded or empty, and if weather conditions are wet or dry.
+AND NO! – Tires are regularly used with less than their maximum load, and not always in Highway conditions, therefore the Tire Pressure should be adjusted to reflect the conditions, such as the type of Road, whether the Truck is loaded or empty, and if weather conditions are wet or dry.

-You Mean, Tyre Pressure should Change whenever the Load Changes?
+You Mean, Tire Pressure should Change whenever the Load Changes?

 Yes.
-To optimize tye life and minimize wear and tear to both your tyres and your Truck, the tyre pressure should be changed to reflect the current conditions, such as road and load, and wet or dry.
+To optimize tye life and minimize wear and tear to both your tires and your Truck, the tire pressure should be changed to reflect the current conditions, such as road and load, and wet or dry.
 This is to achieve maximum traction.
-Remember – Change the load – Change the Tyre Pressure, and Change the Road – Change the Tyre Pressure.
+Remember – Change the load – Change the Tire Pressure, and Change the Road – Change the Tire Pressure.

 That means virtually every Truck has too much Air Pressure most of the Time?

 Yes.
-Too much tyre pressure is often used even when fully laden.
+Too much tire pressure is often used even when fully laden.
 You can refer to Manufacturers charts to find the optimum pressure to use, and AIR CTI helps you to control this pressure at the Turn of a Control Knob from the cabin whilst on the move.
-(According to Michelin, our standard maximm legal load on 11R x 22.5 tandem drive tyres should have only 85 to 90 psi, (Dependent upon the tyre model Used))
+(According to Michelin, our standard maximm legal load on 11R x 22.5 tandem drive tires should have only 85 to 90 psi, (Dependent upon the tire model Used))

 Does it really make that much Difference?

-The smaller the tyre contact with the roadway the sooner the tyre will wear out (Pirelli states that a 20% over inflated tyre will wear out 10% quicker.)
-The Tyre Pressure affects the impact or absorption of the road conditions and Increases tyre and vehicle maintenance requirements, such as, the effects of corrugation or low traction, resulting in less vehicle control, less steering and braking ability, and will impact on the safety of your vehicle.
+The smaller the tire contact with the roadway the sooner the tire will wear out (Pirelli states that a 20% over inflated tire will wear out 10% quicker.)
+The Tire Pressure affects the impact or absorption of the road conditions and Increases tire and vehicle maintenance requirements, such as, the effects of corrugation or low traction, resulting in less vehicle control, less steering and braking ability, and will impact on the safety of your vehicle.

-Too much pressure and the edge of the tyre lifts off the road, with pressure distribution concentrating towards the center of the tyre.
+Too much pressure and the edge of the tire lifts off the road, with pressure distribution concentrating towards the center of the tire.
 Too low pressure, and the footprint lengthens, case flexing increases, and tread squirm increases.
-Either too high or too low will reduce handling and braking, increasing tyre wear, and will lead to uneven wear patterns.
-The tyre manufacture spent a lot of time and money designing a tyre to provide the best performance.
-A perfect tyre footprint, with full width contact, with equal pressure on every point of that contact area, and with minimal tread squirming.
+Either too high or too low will reduce handling and braking, increasing tire wear, and will lead to uneven wear patterns.
+The tire manufacture spent a lot of time and money designing a tire to provide the best performance.
+A perfect tire footprint, with full width contact, with equal pressure on every point of that contact area, and with minimal tread squirming.
 This can only happen at one pressure for each load.
-Remember – Change the load – Change the Tyre Pressure, and Change the Road – Change the Tyre Pressure.
+Remember – Change the load – Change the Tire Pressure, and Change the Road – Change the Tire Pressure.

 What about Off Highway?

-Rough roads will mean lower speeds, which translates into less tyre heat.
-Lower tyre pressure will benefit you on rough road operations.
-Lower pressures allow the tyre to flex more, absorbing a greater percentage of bumps and impacts.
+Rough roads will mean lower speeds, which translates into less tire heat.
+Lower tire pressure will benefit you on rough road operations.
+Lower pressures allow the tire to flex more, absorbing a greater percentage of bumps and impacts.
 Impact reductions of up to one tenth have been demonstrated.
 This significantly reduces impact loads on all suspension components, reducing stresses, damage, and costs.
 Improved ride enables higher travel speeds, lowering trip times.
 Reduced road damage means less bumps, and more trips.
 Vibration levels are drastically reduced leading to healthier, happier drivers, and longer lasting vehicles, improving resale values.
-This is where AIR CTI really shines, with a turn of a control knob in the cabin whilst on the move to inflate or deflate the tyres.
-When speed drops, and roads get rougher, lower tyre pressure will improve all operating parameters.
+This is where AIR CTI really shines, with a turn of a control knob in the cabin whilst on the move to inflate or deflate the tires.
+When speed drops, and roads get rougher, lower tire pressure will improve all operating parameters.

-On Gravel Roads should I use lower Tyre Pressure?
+On Gravel Roads should I use lower Tire Pressure?

-Yes, lower tyre pressures provide 120 to 200% improvement in traction, reduced tyre damage (around 60% reduction), reduces tyre slip, reduces impact loads to your suspension and load (90% reduction), improves ride quality (heaps) improves handling, improves braking, and reduces road damage (25% minimum).
+Yes, lower tire pressures provide 120 to 200% improvement in traction, reduced tire damage (around 60% reduction), reduces tire slip, reduces impact loads to your suspension and load (90% reduction), improves ride quality (heaps) improves handling, improves braking, and reduces road damage (25% minimum).

 What do you mean?
 Extra traction at Lower Pressures?

-Tyres are designed to flex, and absorb bumps.
-Heat build up is what damages tyres.
+Tires are designed to flex, and absorb bumps.
+Heat build up is what damages tires.
 At reduced speeds, lower pressures provide extra flex, without heat build up.
-Used correctly, tyre life, including case life, is improved significantly.
-18% under pressure will accelerate tyre wear by 20%.
-105 psi in standard 11R x 22.5 Tyres is 20% over inflated.
-By matching tyre pressure to the load, tyres last longer.
-Even lower pressures can be used at reduced speeds for even more tyre life gains in marginal conditions.
+Used correctly, tire life, including case life, is improved significantly.
+18% under pressure will accelerate tire wear by 20%.
+105 psi in standard 11R x 22.5 Tires is 20% over inflated.
+By matching tire pressure to the load, tires last longer.
+Even lower pressures can be used at reduced speeds for even more tire life gains in marginal conditions.

 Does extra traction break axles and damage components?